Resourcecode-project/r-resourcecodedata/README.md

 # resourcecodedata

 This a data-only R package.
-It contains the **Resourcecode** hindcast database configuration data: nodes locations for both the sea-state parameters, examples of time series of 1D and 2D surface elevation variance spectral density, etc.
+It contains the **Resourcecode** hindcast database configuration data, that is used to run the WWIIIⓇ model: nodes locations for both the sea-state parameters, examples of time series of 1D and 2D surface elevation variance spectral density, etc. These are static data that will **never** be updated.

 For more on using these data, see the GitHub repository for the [resourcecode](https://github.com/Resourcecode-project/r-resourcecode)